Fleebee/javelin/ReadMe.md

-# Javelin for Tauri
+# Javelin for TAURI

 ## Summary

 This tool was created to assist in github version releases.
-It is a command line tool for automatic building, deploying and updating the manifest of a Tauri application.
+It is a command line tool for automatic building, deploying and updating the manifest of a TAURI application.

 ## Aim

-I wanted a method to use Github to host the releases and manifest but didnt like the faff of signing, manual uploads and release creation.
+I wanted a method to use Github to host the releases and manifest but didnt like the task of signing, manual uploads and release creation each time.
-The work I do requires multi plat always , so needed something painless (and free) to specify Major, Minor, Patch updates
+The work I do requires multi plat always , so needed something painless to specify Major, Minor, Patch updates

 ### The automated steps are:

-- Read configuration from the tauri_javelin.conf.json file
+- Read configuration from the javelin.conf.json file
 - Increment the version number of the application by defining the update type in the CLI
 - Obtain the secret key and password from a defined filepath on host machine and write into the system ENV
 - Trigger the tauri build command